flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     - **INIT FUEL PRED** must be completed prior to departure.
 (This is detailed in our [beginner guide](../../pilots-corner/beginner-guide/preparing-mcdu.md#init-fuel-pred).
     Please ensure that you complete this step when preparing the MCDU.)
     - Failure to complete the `INIT FUEL PRED` page before starting an engine will display `INITIALIZE WEIGHT/CG` on the MCDU Scratchpad.
-    - When there is a GW mismatch of more than 7 tones between the values calculated aerodynamically and the value calculated using the inputted ZFW and fuel flow `CHECK
+    - When there is a GW mismatch of more than 7 tonnes between the values calculated aerodynamically and the value calculated using the inputted ZFW and fuel flow `CHECK
-    WEIGHT` will be displayed in amber on th MCDU Scratchpad.
+    WEIGHT` will be displayed in amber on the MCDU Scratchpad.

 See [flyPadOS 2 - Stable Version](flypados2/settings.md#aircraft-configuration) or [flyPadOS 3 - Development Version](flypados3/settings.md#aircraft-options--pin-programs) settings
 page if you wish to change the weight unit used by the aircraft systems.